cbanicki/juliasilge.github.io/_posts/2016-04-18-How-I-Stopped.md

 <a href="https://imgflip.com/i/12m9bj"><img src="https://i.imgflip.com/12m9bj.jpg" title="No Idea UseR Dog"/></a>

-During the course of getting my package ready, I fixed lots of actual problems, things I had forgotten to add to `.Rbuildignore`, etc. I am still puzzled about what [`globalVariables.R`](https://github.com/juliasilge/janeaustenr/blob/master/R/globalVariables.R) is doing and why I need it, to be perfectly honest, but I made it to stop `R CMD check` from complaining.
+During the course of getting my package ready, I fixed lots of actual problems, things I had forgotten to add to `.Rbuildignore`, etc. It still seems puzzling to me that [`globalVariables.R`](https://github.com/juliasilge/janeaustenr/blob/master/R/globalVariables.R) is necessary, to be perfectly honest, but whatever, I made it to stop `R CMD check` from complaining.
 One `NOTE` that I waffled back and forth about, though, was about marked UTF-8 strings.
 One thing that `R CMD check` does is check the data in a package for non-ASCII characters.
 There are two such characters in the texts of Jane Austen's novels.

 {% highlight r %}